pydantic/pydantic/docs/usage/errors.md

 ## Validator on instance method {#validator-instance-method}

-This error is raised when you apply validator on an instance method.
+This error is raised when you apply a validator on an instance method.

 ```py
 from pydantic import BaseModel, PydanticUserError, field_validator